 What is a Consumer Report?

-A consumer report may contain information about a person’s credit characteristics, rental history, or criminal history.
-Consumer reports are prepared by a CRA — a business that assembles such reports for other businesses—and are covered by the FCRA.
+Consumer reporting agencies (CRAs) prepare consumer reports for other businesses, including landlords.
+A consumer report may contain information such as a person’s credit characteristics, rental history, or criminal history.
+These reports are covered by the FCRA.
 Examples of these reports include:

-- A credit report from a credit bureau, such as Trans Union, Experian, and Equifax or an affiliate company;
+- A credit report from a credit bureau, such as Trans Union, Experian, and Equifax or an affiliated company;

-- A report from a tenant screening service that describes the applicant’s rental history based on reports from previous landlords or housing court records;
+- A report from a tenant screening company that describes the applicant’s rental history based on reports from previous landlords or housing court records;

-- A report from a tenant screening service that describes the applicant’s rental history, and also includes a credit report the service got from a credit bureau;
+- A report from a tenant screening company that describes the applicant’s rental history and criminal history, and also includes a credit report;

-- A report from a reference checking service that contacts previous landlords or other parties listed on the rental application on behalf of the rental property owner; and
+- A report from a reference checking service that contacts previous landlords, employers, or other parties listed on the rental application on behalf of the rental property owner.

 What is an Adverse Action?